 Verde Valley Wine Trail – Located in beautiful Northern Arizona, the Verde Valley Wine Trail invites wine enthusiasts to experience a destination rich in history, beauty, and the production of exquisite Arizona wines.
 There are seven Arizona wineries and eight tasting rooms on the Verde Valley Wine Trail that offer a variety of skillfully crafted wines to satisfy any wine taster’s palate.

 Dead Horse Ranch State Park – This was my favorite camping spot in the area.
 See my overview of the park and review of the campground with details on all the loops.

-Tuzigoot National Monument – I was fascinated with this ancient Sinagua village and will be doing a page about it soon.
+Tuzigoot National Monument – I was fascinated with this ancient Sinagua village.

 Jerome – About 10 miles from Cottonwood, don’t dare miss a visit here, but not in an RV due to the narrow winding road in spots.
 Once known as the wickedest town in the west, Jerome was a copper mining camp, growing from a settlement of tents to a roaring mining community.
 Jerome is an enchanting town, and a photographer’s paradise.
 From its external appearances it hasn’t changed much in nearly 100 years.
 Many of the buildings used by present-day business folks are those built after the fires of 1894 and 1899.
 A number of the buildings have been restored and more are planned for restoration.

 Montezuma Castle National Monument – 19 miles from Cottonwood, I really enjoyed my visit here.
 “Today we gaze through the windows of the past into one of the best preserved cliff dwellings in North America.
 This 20 room high-rise apartment, nestled into a towering limestone cliff, tells a story of ingenuity, survival and ultimately, prosperity in an unforgiving desert landscape.”